allan7yin/allan7yin/README.md

 I'm a computer science student @ the University of Waterloo, in Canada!

 🌱 Interests:
-* Quantitaive Applications of Software
+* Quantitative Applications of Software
 * Full-stack Development
 * Machine Learning + Deep Learning
 * Staying up to date with relevant AI research

 ⚡ Current Activity: